harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 ## Getting started

 To get started, install [QuantumCircuitOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) and [JuMP](https://github.com/jump-dev/JuMP.jl), a modeling language layer for optimization.
 QuantumCircuitOpt also needs a MIP solver such as [CPLEX](https://github.com/jump-dev/CPLEX.jl) or [Gurobi](https://github.com/jump-dev/Gurobi.jl).
-If you prefer an open-source MIP solver, install [CBC](https://github.com/jump-dev/Cbc.jl) or [GLPK](https://github.com/jump-dev/GLPK.jl) from the Julia package manager, though be warned that the run times of QuantumCircuitOpt can be subastantially slower using these open-source MIP solvers.
+If you prefer an open-source MIP solver, install [CBC](https://github.com/jump-dev/Cbc.jl) or [GLPK](https://github.com/jump-dev/GLPK.jl) from the Julia package manager, though be warned that the run times of QuantumCircuitOpt can be substantially slower using these open-source MIP solvers.

 # User inputs
 | Necessary Inputs  | Description |